ccnmtl/phtcstatic/content/programevaluation/project-intervention.md

 {{< figure src="/img/assets/cdc-description.jpg" alt="Project Intervention is the second step in the CDC Program Evaluation cycle." aria-hidden="false" class="img-fluid float-right img-50 pl-4">}}

-We have drafted the Project Intervention section.
-This section provides some background on the project and a description of the ShapeTracker app.
-Here we are addressing Step 2 of the CDC Framework.
+In the Project Intervention section of our evaluation plan, we provide some background on the project and a description of the ShapeTracker app.
+This part of the evaluation plan addresses Step 2 of the CDC Framework.

 <div class="clearfix"></div>